pchchv/antibot/README.md

-# antibot
+*The server limits the number of requests using `rateLimiter`, which updates the request counter depending on the specified time interval.
-HTTP service that limits the number of requests (rate limit) from one IPv4 subnet
+When the counter reaches the maximum value, the server returns static content.*